Golf Club Fitting

 Now the caveat that makes this chart actually useful: Project X plays firmer than the label.
 A Project X 6.0 has a reputation — backed up by independent testing from MyGolfSpy and years of fitter feedback — of playing closer to a "stiff-plus" compared to brands like KBS or Nippon.
 The HZRDUS Black line is the clearest example.
 MyGolfSpy's lab work showed HZRDUS Black 6.0 frequency-testing closer to 6.5–6.8.

 What that means for you: if you're hovering in a gray zone — say, a 95-mph swing that could go either R or S in most brands — default down a half-flex in Project X. A 95-mph player who'd be a comfortable Stiff in a Fujikura Ventus might be better off in a Project X 5.5 than a 6.0.
 A 105-mph player on the border of X-Stiff should probably demo 6.0 before jumping to 6.5.
+(For the deeper read on how to navigate these gray zones, see Stiff vs Regular Flex: Which Do You Actually Need?)

 Project X shaft flex by model